Vyral/jeff-riber/_posts/2020-05-08-an-overview-of-closing-costs.md

 * Municipal lien search fee
 * Estoppel letter fee

-To see a more in-depth description of these costs, [follow this link](https://www.904living.com/){: target="_blank"} that takes you to our website.
+To see a more in-depth description of these costs, follow this link that takes you to [my blog post](https://www.904living.com/selling/what-closing-costs-do-i-pay-when-i-sell-my-home/){: target="_blank"}.
 Remember, everything in real estate is negotiable—you never know what the other party is willing to pay for unless you ask.&nbsp;

 If you have questions about this or any real estate topic, don’t hesitate to reach out to me.
 I’d love to help you.